Top Remote Staffing Companies for U.S. Insurance Companies

 Frequently Asked Questions

-Are remote insurance professionals licensed in U.S. regulations?
-No — and the roles they fill don't require it.
-Claims data entry, underwriting support, and policy administration are operational functions, not licensed activities.
+No — and the roles they fill do not require it.
+Claims data entry, underwriting support, policy document processing, and COI management are operational functions, not licensed activities.
+All licensed functions requiring U.S. credentials — agent, adjuster, broker — remain with your domestic team.

 Frequently Asked Questions

-What insurance roles can be effectively handled by remote offshore professionals?
+What insurance roles can be handled by remote offshore professionals?

 How much does remote insurance staffing from India cost?